owncloud/web/docs/releasing.md

 9. Use `v$major.$minor.$patch` as a tag (the `v` prefix is important) and publish it.
 10. The tag and the Release artifacts will be created automatically.

-#### Next steps
+### Next steps

+- The ownCloud 10 app gets created as part of the release pipeline and will be part of the [release assets](https://github.com/owncloud/web/releases).
-The next steps are usually to update the Web assets in the [ocis-web](https://github.com/owncloud/web) repository.
-Therefore  we have prepared a [separate ocis-web release guide](https://owncloud.dev/extensions/web/releasing/).
+- For oCIS the release assets need to be updated.
+For that we have prepared a [separate ocis-web release guide](https://owncloud.dev/extensions/web/releasing/).